 The drive comes formatted in NTFS meaning that you can just plug it into your Linux computer and get to work.
 It has a USB3.1 interface that provides great performance.
 Add that to the durability and the price tag and you get a great drive.

-2. WD My Passport Portable – Large Storage Capacity, 130MB/s HDD
+3. WD My Passport Portable – Affordable External Hard Disk – 130MB/s HDD

 If all you need is a basic hard drive that has large storage capacities then this will be the best external hard drive for Linux.